xtruder/dev-guidelines/logging.md

 ## What and how to log?

-It's essentially important to identify what you need to log and how to log to make logs parsable.
-I have seen so many cases where output of application was verbose, but completelly useless.
+It's essentially important to identify what you need to log and how to log to make logs readable and searchable.
+We have seen so many cases where output of application was verbose, but completelly useless.
 I have also seen cases where logs were unreadable, or logs were unindentifiable, because log messages were garbage.

 ### How much logs?